hanshack/DWD2DW/README.md

     node index

-This will create a JSON called *markerData* that can be used in a *Datawrapper locator map*.
+This will create a JSON called *markerData* that can be used for a *Datawrapper locator map*.

 ## Notes